Miguel Krassnoff: Crimes against humanity and conviction

 Krasnoff was one of the army officers involved in planning and administering Villa Grimaldi, the detention camp implicated in the torture of Chilean citizens under the Pinochet regime.
 He is referenced several times in the testimonies of Luz Arce, a prisoner and torture victim at Villa Grimaldi and later a collaborator with the regime.
 In 2006, Krassnoff was sentenced to 144 years imprisonment for over 20 counts of crimes against humanity.
-In 2016, he was also sentenced to 10 years of imprisonment for the 1974 abduction of José Ramírez Rosales.
+In 2016, he was also sentenced to 10 years imprisonment for the 1974 abduction of José Ramírez Rosales.

+Personal life

+Krassnoff is married to María de los Ángeles Bassa Salazar with whom he has two children.